hfencl/Ravenous/README.md

-Restaurant search app using yelp API.
+Restaurant search app using Yelp API.

 CSS was provided

+Need to use https://cors-anywhere.herokuapp.com/ for Yelp cors restrictions.